 Divine intervention is not going to fix the world, and Jesus is not returning to save it.
 Mere prayer will not solve it.
 All the hatred, division, violence, war, oppression, etc. are a result of what WE are doing.
 It’s not Satan.
 It’s me, it’s you, it’s us.
 The problem is not the demons of hell, but the demons within.

 The reality of evil is an unfortunate truth.
 The disharmony and chaos in the world corresponds to the disharmony and chaos within ourselves.
-Institutionalized religion (the church) cleverly turned the personification of evil into a literal being that we scapegoat for our problems or our behavior.
-This lets us off the hook from taking responsibility for the violence and discord we sow all around us.
+The church cleverly turned the personification of evil into a literal being that we scapegoat for our problems or our behavior (or, in more modern and less mythical times, we institutionalize it).

 Jesus was not saying that he was going to save the world; rather, that we have the power to do so within ourselves (Luke 17:20-21).”

 (In consonance with Tolstoy, I believe that Jesus was showing us how to live in order to manifest peace (heaven) on earth, or the kingdom of God.
 To me, this interpretation is what the above text addresses).
+And I’ve touched upon this idea in a few of my other articles, such as God as a Verb, The Gospel of Living & Doing, My Conceptualization of God, We Can’t Wait Until the Next Extinction-Level Impact Event, God as Truth, Religion as Self-Control, and Everything Happens for a Reason.

-And then, soon after deciding to share the above thoughts here on INSIGHTS, I came across the following video of Dr. Jordan Peterson speaking at the ARC Conference (Alliance for Responsible Citizenship) wherein he details how we all can (or should) live, behave, dutifully perform as responsible individuals in order to bring about positive change in the world—or, ideally, a peaceful, productive, and prosperous society, which is my conceptualization of the traditional idea of heaven on earth, or the kingdom of God.
+And then, soon after deciding to share the above thoughts here, I came across the following video of Dr. Jordan Peterson speaking at the ARC Conference (Alliance for Responsible Citizenship) wherein he details how we all can (or should) live, behave, dutifully perform as responsible individuals in order to bring about positive change in the world—or, ideally, a peaceful, productive, and prosperous society, which is my conceptualization of the traditional idea of heaven on earth, or the kingdom of God.

 Worth a watch: